nas256/ece3400_team13/labs/lab3.md

 Implementing SPI between the Arduino and FPGA also required programming on the Arduino.
 Fortunately, Arduino has implemented a library for SPI, making this setup much easier than with the FPGA.

-In order to communicate between the arduino and the FPGA we used a voltage divider circuit to divide the 5V from the Arduino to about 3.3V for the FPGA.
+In order to communicate between the Arduino and the FPGA, we used a voltage divider circuit to divide the 5V output from the Arduino to about 3.3V for the FPGA input.
 Putting 5V into an FPGA pin could damage or destroy the device depending on the pin.
-The values we used for our voltage divider circuit and 1.2k ohms (connected to the Arduino signal and the FPGA signal) and 1.8k ohms, connected to the FPGA signal and ground, giving us a dividing factor of 0.6, which divided the 5V from the Arduino to 3.3V.
+The values we used for our voltage divider circuit were 1.2k ohms (connected to the Arduino signal and the FPGA signal) and 1.8k ohms (connected to the FPGA signal and ground), giving us a dividing factor of 0.6, which divided the 5V from the Arduino to 3.3V.
 Below is a screenshot of the SPI clock signal out of the Arduino (CH 1) and into the FPGA (CH 2):

 ![Voltage Divider](https://i.imgur.com/yrUrAsA.png)